StephanMoeller/clacky-chan/README.md

 It consists of:

-rp2040 pro micro
+- rp2040 pro micro

-pcb's for each half and wire attached thumb keys as I want the thumbs to be tented just slightly on relation to the finger area.
+- pcb's for each half and wire attached thumb keys as I want the thumbs to be tented just slightly on relation to the finger area.

-It is completely diode free and takes 20 mins of soldering for each side.
-It is not the last time I will try a diode-free design :)
+- No diodes. (it toke 20 mins of soldering for each side.
+It is not the last time I will try a diode-free design)

 Its running my own firmware, zigmkay, which can be found here: https://github.com/StephanMoeller/zigmkay